Shimin-CUFE/KMLPA/README.md

 # Improved label propagation algorithm, KMLPA
-A Python implementation of Label Propagation Algorithm that modified with a series of pre-processing and post-processing operations, which can be used to find community in large social network.
+A Python implementation of Label Propagation Algorithm that modified with a series of pre-processing and post-processing operations, which can be used to discover communities in large social network.
 This algorithm model is built on the basis of [benedekrozemberczki/LabelPropagation](https://github.com/benedekrozemberczki/LabelPropagation).

 ## Brief